 Having a recorded power file from a training paddle or race can give your coach greater insights into your physical capabilities.
 A 2 hour paddle at 200 watts is very different from a 2 hour paddle at 150 watts.
-Now your coach can have a better understanding of your training and see the details of each ride as though he/she was right there with you.
+Now your coach can have a better understanding of your training and see the details of each paddle as though he/she was right there with you.

 Compatible with blades from most manufacturers including, but not limited to, Bracsa, Turbo, Galasport, Legend and Jantex

 As you paddle your Power, Power Balance (left stroke vs. right stroke power distribution) and Cadence (stroke-rate) will be displayed in real-time on any compatible ANT+ display, updated every second.